ChadCooper06/CCooperBlog.github.io/index.md

     I think a webpage made without all of these would be a very drab affair, if it could even be made at all.
 The possibilities I see with the combination of HTML, CSS and JS make me excited because I am eager to continue to learn more and try new things.
 The level of functionality and usability they can give when combined is just a very cool thing to know even exists, let alone being something I can **DO**.

 **What are some objects that my blog incorporates?**
     Currently, as I am using a premade layout for my blog (that will change), there aren't many objects that I can see using DevTools.
 I see a document object, which allows my JS to connect to my HTML, and a navigator object which appears to show something about the browser...though my assumption there could be falso and I don't know what information it's trying to convey *yet*.
 There also appears to be a metas object but I have no clue what it does.
 At some point I will make this blog my own and fill it with objects, functions and variables.
 It will be like the British Museum, except its contents would actually be mine.
-That's a future me thing, though he needs to get started or I will start ribbing him for being a lazy nerd. :rofl
+That's a future me thing, though he needs to get started or I will start ribbing him for being a lazy nerd.